adraffy/ensip-norm/draft.md

 ## Security Considerations

-* Unicode presentation can vary between platforms.
+* Unicode presentation may vary between applications and devices.
+	* Unicode is text and ultimately subject to font-styling.
 	* Unsupported characters (`�`) may appear unremarkable.
 	* Unsupported emoji sequences with ZWJ may present indistinguishable from those without ZWJ.
 * Names composed of labels of different bidi properties may appear differently depending on context.
-	* Normalization does not enforce IDNA bidirectional rules.
+	* Normalization does not enforce single-directional names.
-	* Names may be composed of labels of mixed directions however valid labels are never mixed.
+	* Names may be composed of labels of different bidi however valid labels are never bidi.
 * Not all normalized names are visually unambiguous.
 * This ENSIP only addresses **single-character** [confusables](https://www.unicode.org/reports/tr39/):
 	* There exist confusable **multi-character** sequences: